razorlikes/OBS_Settings_Manager/README.md

 * See detailed settings of your backups

 __In the future you will be able to:__
-* Export/Import backups and share them with others
+- [x] Export/Import backups and share them with others
-* Compare backups to your current settings
+- [ ] Compare backups to your current settings (Might take a while...)
-* Link recorded videos to your backups
+- [x] Link recorded videos to your backups
-* ...and more!
+...and more!

 ## Getting Started
 These instructions will get you a copy of the project up and running on your own computer.